flowlink/quickbooks_integration/README.md

 }
 ```

-Specified account was not found into Quickbooks:
+Specified account was not found on Quickbooks:
 ```json
 {
   "message_id":"52263b13b423957220e004c2b",